 2 Help students increase their comfort level with social and emotional language.

 Many kids are not accustomed to talking about how they feel, or hearing others do so.
-Before any connection between emotions and social regulation can be made, it is essential that we do not inadvertently make our students uncomfortable!
+Before any connection between social and emotional regulation, it is essential that our students feel comfortable to do so.
+An environment promoting kindness, friendship and teamwork is essential.
+A child who fears ridicule or criticism is unlikely to take the risk of trying something new.

-Reading stories, watching videos or a play about characters experiencing a variety of feelings are all natural ways for discussions about feelings to start.
-Immediate conversation flows especially well because the language of the story is fresh in everyone’s mind.
+Reading stories, watching videos or a play about characters experiencing a variety of feelings initiate discussions naturally.
+Conversation flows especially well because the language has been modeled.

 3 Go cross-curricular.